 We hope to set an example to other Danish companies and investors and help make equity crowdfunding a more common way of raising or investing money.

 We already knew that an equity crowdfunding campaign is a marathon lasting several months.
-Preparing the campaign was the equivalent of training: writing the campaign text, shooting a video, getting all of the legal aspects in order and preparing our communication plan.
+Preparing the campaign was the equivalent of training.
+It involved: writing the campaign text, shooting a video, getting all of the legal aspects in order and preparing our communication plan.

 The aftermath of the campaign turned out to be more complex and hand-held than we’d expected.
 Investment proposals were calculated and sent out shortly after our campaign ended – but it turned out that our communicative work wasn’t done yet.